skx/cpmulator/README.md

 ### Console Output

 We default to pretending our output device is an ADM-3A terminal, this can be changed via the `-output` command-line flag (previously `-console`) at startup.
-Additionally it can be changed at runtime via `A:!CONSOLE.COM`.
+Additionally it can be changed at runtime via `A:!OUTPUT.COM`.

-Run `A:!CONSOLE ansi` to disable the output emulation, or `A:!CONSOLE adm-3a` to restore it.
+Run `A:!OUTPUT ansi` to disable the output emulation, or `A:!OUTPUT adm-3a` to restore it.

 You'll see that the [cpm-dist](https://github.com/skx/cpm-dist) repository contains a version of Wordstar, and that behaves differently depending on the selected output handler.
 Changing the handler at run-time is a neat bit of behaviour.